winxuser/pokered/README.md

     - Transformed Pokémon are assumed to be Ditto
     - AI trainer HUD does not update when it uses healing items

+- Game Engine:

+    - Having a stack of 99 items and adding more can cause memory corruption

 - Upgrades: